daily Broadcast

 J.I.
 Packer has this moment in his book where he says, “If you want to know how well you know God, there’s a litmus test, there are four things that characterize people that genuinely know God.”

 If you really know God, it’s fine to get married, it’s fine to have a house – all those things in and of themselves.
-If you are growing, there is a contentment with who you are in your present state.
+If you are growing, there is a contentment with who you are in this room, in your present state.
 And I don’t mean to over spiritualize but Jesus really is enough.
 He’s your hope.
 He’s supplying grace.
 He gives you joy in the midst of suffering.
 He gives you power in the midst of difficulty.
 That’s what he’s saying.

 The final takeaway is that spiritual maturity does mean our lives will exhibit significant spiritual progress within and without.